hyattdrew11/Built-Budget-API/README.md

 ## Notes

 - I am still working with unit tests and have begun to explore AWS Kinesis connectivity.
 - I could have just done a basic schema & CRUD for budget items, but that did not make sense in a business context to me as these items would need to be associated with a customer or account in a production environment.
-Honestly doing a crash cource in Marshmellow was quite enjoyable and I see the value in it.
-It simplifies the validation and serialization from caller and responder in th API.
+Honestly doing a crash course in Marshmallow was quite enjoyable and I see the value in it.
+It simplifies the validation and serialization from caller and responder in the API.
 - The most time consuming part of this project has been Docker.
 I do not have a ton of exposure to it.
-I understand it at a high level, but just need more practive with Docker and BASH.
+I understand it at a high level, but just need more practice with Docker and BASH.